sodium-hydroxide/Scripts/README.md

  These are a collection of scripts I have written for a variety of purposes.
 Several are implementations of built in functions for the purpose of better understanding the methodology.
 Explanations of each project will be found in the header along with a brief history of changes.
 Below will be a brief explanation of each project.

-### `-Testing.ipynb`

-This is a temporary `jupyter` notebook used for writing many of the `python` and `julia` scripts.
-This will typically remain empty unless I am actively working on a project.

 ### `EXPONENT.bas` and `MANTISSA.bas`

 These are a pair of functions which I import in `Excel` to obtain the exponent and mantissa of a number given some base.